 Whole-Grain Foods with Carbohydrates, Fiber, B-Vitamins and More

-Whole grains pack a lot of nutritional value.
+Whole grains pack a lot of nutritional value, and their carbohydrate provides the fuel for young bodies to grow and keep active.
 In recent years, there has been an explosion of new grain products on grocery shelves.
 With so many options, it's hard to know which ones to pick.
-Choose items that list whole grains as the first or second ingredient on the label.
+Choose items that list whole grains as the first ingredient on the label.
 Give kids whole-grain cereals for breakfast, kid-friendly "white" whole-wheat bread for sandwiches, crunchy whole-grain crackers for snacks and whole-grain pastas for dinner.
+To add variety, try quick-fix whole grains such as quinoa, whole-wheat couscous and quick-cooking brown rice on their own or mixed with other foods.

 Fruits and Vegetables with Vitamins A and C, Potassium and Fiber